Meettya/backbone.viewmodel/README.md

 Yes, YA Backbone.ViewModel here!
 Because we are can! :)

 Actually I need solutions to link two different Views on base of one Model and ViewModel is matter.
-See example project for more details.
+For mode details and examples see [demo project](https://github.com/Meettya/colorbox) and [live result](http://meettya.github.io/colorbox/index.html).

 ## Description: